-If you’re reading to take your angling hobby to the next level, investing in a fish finder for your kayak might be a wise choice!
+If you’re reading to take your fishing hobby to the next level, investing in a fish finder for your kayak might be a wise choice!
 This clever little tool makes it easy to locate where the fish are lurking, increasing your casting efficiency and meaning you’ll catch more fish!
 What fly angler could say no to that?!

-This guide to the best kayak fish finders sums up the most important things to consider when choosing which model to buy.
+This guide to the best kayak fish finders sums up the most important features to consider when choosing which model to buy.
 Getting the right fish finder will improve your fishing trips a lot.
-But you’ll quickly see that there are a wide variety of options on the market when it comes to power, accuracy, and technology.
+But you’ll quickly see that there are a wide variety of options and features on the market when it comes to power, accuracy, and technology.

-But with this guide, choosing the best fish finder for you should be easy.
-We’ve reviewed the top fish finders for fishing kayaks for you, so you can be sure you’re getting one of the best models around.
+With this guide, choosing the best fish finder should be easy.
+We’ve reviewed the top fish finders for fishing kayaks for you, so you can be sure you’re getting one of the best models for fly fishing around.